andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/06-seattle.md

 post_date: 2022-03-24
 category: Traveler
 subcat: Skiing
+photo: sea_comet_cuz.JPEG
 activity: 2022 Ski Trip Adventure
+short_sum: My cousin told me to come back when I could stay longer.
+So I stayed for a month.
 summary: 13 Seconds.
 13. Fucking.
 Seconds.
 Pardon my French, but I'm a grown man and don't need some silly little code word to say *are you fucking kidding me???* Josh Allen put the team, nay the entirety of Western New York, on his back at Arrowhead Stadium in a performance that would make a Marvel superhero look like Barney Fife.
 It was one of the most remarkable individual performances under the brightest of lights.

 <h4 class="article-subheader" id="13-seconds">13 Seconds</h4>